-- Problem A is at least as hard as problem B if B reduces to A. - This makes intuitive sense: If A is able to solve your problem B, then A must be at least as powerful.
+- We say problem A is at least as hard as problem B if B reduces to A. - This makes intuitive sense: If A is able to solve your problem B after only a little bit of work (R), then A must be at least as hard. - If A were easy, it combined with R (which is also easy) would make B easy, too.^a